 Remember, your short term goal is to learn to become an investor.
 Even if your initial investments don’t do so well, or you're not significantly better off, the real rewards will come later.
 Investing is all about learning from your mistakes, so the sooner you start, the sooner you can learn from those mistakes!

-Sign up to my newsletter below to keep in touch with my latest articles on financial independence.
+Sign up to my newsletter below to keep in touch with my latest articles.